rajshet/rajshet/README.md

-- 👋 Hi, I’m @rajshet
+- 👋 Hi, I’m @rajesh shetty
-- 👀 I’m interested in getting exposure to new projects
+- 👀 I’m interested in getting exposure to new projects, new environment
-- 🌱 I’m currently learning finer skills in SDLC
+- 🌱 I’m currently managing application support team spoc with various stakeholders
-- 💞️ I’m looking to collaborate on team improvement collaboration on new projects
+- 💞️ I’m looking to collaborate on team improvement, better product deliveries and collaboration on new projects
-- 📫 How to reach me to explore new arena.
+- 📫 Connect with me via email - rajs.shetty@gmail.com

 <!---
 rajshet/rajshet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.